 - ensuring accessible and appropriately resourced support for mental health and wellbeing for all students and all staff

 - a commitment to assessments and coursework that stretches and tests learning, but without it imposing unnecessary stress.

-The universities minister Michelle Donelan has set out measures such as flexible visa regulations to support international students as they contemplate studying in the UK under the current circumstances.
-See the GOV.UK press release on 5 June 2020.
+In June, the universities minister Michelle Donelan set out measures such as flexible visa regulations to support international students as they considered studying in the UK under the current circumstances.
+See the GOV.UK press release.

-The end of year exams for the next academic year may be held online.
+The end of year exams for this academic year may be held online.
 However, students lacking access to a computer, laptop or broadband connection would be given the chance to request that their assessment take place in person.

 Find out more

 - Read our 5 tips for studying at home.